Navigate to Standards Based Grades > Configurations > Standards

 |G||Subject Area Group|

 The actual Type of Standard values are only for information with the exception of 0 – Top Level Standard Category.
-If you are using Common Core standards that have been loaded with the Load CA Standards form, the Type of Standard should not be changed.
-The Common Core standards are imported with the appropriate type codes.
+If you are using state-defined standards that have been imported into Aeries then Type of Standard should not be changed.
+The state standards are imported with the appropriate type codes.
 The hierarchy is based on the relationships between the standards with the Category field.

-For local standards that are manually entered, it is suggested to use the type 0 Top Level Standard Category and for all sub-standards, use the Type of Standard of 4 - Detailed Standard.
+For local standards that are manually entered use the type 0 Top Level Standard Category and for all sub-standards use the Type of Standard of 4 - Detailed Standard.
 This format will allow the sub-standards to be linked to the top level or main standards.

 To allow this standard to have marks press Tab to Mark Type1.
 Select the Mark Type from the dropdown.
 To set up Mark Type2 click on the dropdown for that field and select code 2 - Effort.